 1955 - Kopmeier Family donate to Archdiocese of Milwaukee.
 Archdiocese utilizes land and lake for retreats, rest and rejuvenation.
 We continue that tradition today.

-2005 - Conservancy purchases 36 acres including Kopmeier Lake (also known as Priests Lake) for the future healing garden and healing chapel
+2005 - 36 acres purchased including Kopmeier Lake (also known as Priests Lake)

 2016 - Reiman Healing Chapel in the Woods is open to the public

-We serve our community in spiritual health and well-being and education.
+We serve our community in personal health, well-being and education.

 St. Alphonsus Parish - Greendale